scoconno/scoconno.github.io/mind/personal/notes.md

 It might be tempting to distinguish genuine from fake memories by appeal to the people who have the memories in the following way:

-+ If two persons A and B both have an experience as though they remember the experiences of some person C, then the memory of A (or B) is genuine and not fake only if A (or B) is identical to P.
++ If two persons A and B both have an experience as though they remember the experiences of some person C, then the memory of A (or B) is genuine and not fake only if A (or B) is identical to C.

-On this view, what makes a memory a genuine as opposed to a fake memory is that the person who has the memory is identical to the person who had the relevant experience in the past, e.g., my memory of eating a salad last night is a genuine one because I am identical to the person who had the experience of eating the salad.
+On this view, what makes a memory genuine is that the person who has the memory is identical to the person who had the relevant experience, e.g., my memory of eating a salad last night is a genuine one because I am identical to the person who had the experience of eating the salad.

 But if we try distinguish genuine from fake memories in this way *and* use memory to explain personal identity, then we commit a simple logical mistake, namely it is circular to make both of these claims: